Tetrakern/fictioneer-email-notifications/README.md

-# fictioneer-chapter-notifications
+# Fictioneer Email Notifications

- Fictioneer plugin for email notifications about new chapters
+Fictioneer plugin for email notifications about new content.